neurothew/neurothew.github.io/index.md

 </p>

 <p>
-Born with moderately severe hearing loss, I fortunately grew up pretty normally (I suppose), accompanied by a curiosity about speech perception.
+Born with moderately severe hearing loss, I fortunately grew up integrating pretty well into the hearing environment (I suppose), accompanied by a curiosity about speech perception.
 Hoping to contribute to the development of hearing assistive technology, I studied biomedical engineering as an undergraduate.
 </p>

 <p>